 All participants traveling on a program with the Office of Global Opportunities are required to register their travel with the Embassy or Consulate of their host country prior to departure.

 CIA World Factbook

 The CIA World Factbook is a great place to start researching your travel destination.
 This resource "provides information on the history, people and society, government, economy, energy, geography, communications, transportation, military, and transnational issues for 267 world entities."

 Cyber theft of personal information is increasing around the world and travelers typically place themselves at a greater risk of being victimized without even knowing it.
-This handy guide provides some great tips/best practices to minimize your risks of becoming a victim of identity theft/fraud while abroad.
+Below are two guides which provide some great tips/best practices to prepare for international travel and minimize your risks of becoming a victim of identity theft/fraud while abroad.